-This year I thought that if we could successfully fend off numerous viruses and bacteria in both of our environments, then perhaps I would have a recipe for success for others.
-Even with two different immune systems, susceptibilities and similar but different diets, there is a common foundation that has fought off illness each time for both of us.
+If we can successfully fend off numerous viruses and bacteria, then I know I have a recipe for success for others.
+Even with two different immune systems, susceptibilities, and similar but different diets, there is a common foundation that has prevented or fought off illness each time for both of us.

 Top 3 Cold and Flu Prevention Lifestyle Tips